 Ranging from fruit fasts, which cut out whole food groups to restricted short term diet plans that focus on eliminating caffeine, alcohol, salt, sugar and processed foods, you can expect to lose weight on such a diet because of the limited food choices.
 Most of this weight loss will be water, stored glycogen and waste products and the majority of it will be regained when you return to normal eating patterns.
 Some detox diets can be extreme and, when followed for a sustained period of time, may lead to dangerous nutritional deficiencies.
 Others that advocate the use of specific supplements can be expensive.
 Detox diets may also trigger unhealthy eating patterns and behaviours, especially in teenagers, which can impact long-term health and wellbeing.

 There are some aspects of a ‘detox’ that can boost your health and wellbeing.
 As well as making you think about what and when you’re eating they can motivate you to eat more fruit and vegetables, drink more water and cut down on processed foods, caffeine and alcohol.
-Eating only whole, clean foods helps retrain your palate so you’re less likely to want those fatty, salty and sugary foods.
-Just like any diet, a set ‘detox’ can also remove triggers to eating, which can be useful, especially if you’re habit driven or an emotional or comfort eater.
+Eating only whole, unprocessed foods helps retrain your palate so you’re less likely to want those fatty, salty and sugary foods.
+Just like any diet, a set ‘detox’ can also help to break unhelpful habits which can be useful, especially if you’re a habitual, emotional or comfort eater.